 God love that boy, he places WAY too much stock on those two years of violin lessons I had over two decades ago!
 But, I can still play “Mary Had A Little Lamb” on just about any toy piano!

 ~puffs up with pride~

 He and his wife, Lisa, sat down with Mama and, as most Southerners do, they got to talking about food.
-He went over this muffin recipe with her, saying that it was what he made for all of his neighbors at Christmastime each year and that everyone raved about them, but no one could ever place the secret ingredient!
+He went over this Butter Pecan Muffin recipe with her, saying that it was what he made for all of his neighbors at Christmastime each year and that everyone raved about them, but no one could ever place the secret ingredient!
 As he gave her the recipe, Mama texted it to me on my phone with the message “Call me”.
 I called her right away and sent my husband out for that secret ingredient that very night so I could make these the next day!

 This recipe comes from a person who received a praise which carries much more weight than the Grammy’s or other awards.